A Guide to Filtering a WPF DataGrid Using FlexGrid

 - Value Mode: The editor displays a list containing all the values present in the column.
 Users may use the list to select one or more values to be displayed.

-- Condition Mode: The editor displays two conditions that consist of an operator and a comparison parameter (e.g. 'greater than' and '2.5').
+- Condition Mode: The editor displays two conditions consisting of an operator and a comparison parameter (e.g., 'greater than' and '2.5').
 The conditions are combined with an 'and' or an 'or' operator.

 This type of filter is particularly useful when applied to a column with few options for data entry variation.
 For example, with a FlexGrid displaying a list of products that contain a name, color, and price, you can select a column to apply a column filter to only show entries that are priced over a set amount from the “Price” column.
-You could also set a column filter that shows only products by specific color, based on the “Color” column.
+You can also set a column filter to display only products by a specific color, based on the “Color” column.
 These filters can be applied via the designer or programmatically.

 -